TamzinBoyd/TamzinBoyd/README.md

 * Node.js
 * React JS

-Excited about starting a career in software development.
+I'm excited about starting a career in software development.

-I'm currently learning:
+I'm currently working on:

-* Firebase / backend development
+* A full stack application for the rehoming of pets

 What I want to learn: